-Auto insurance coverage that you receive through the Rhode Island AIP is designed to be the same as the insurance other drivers in the state receive.
+Auto insurance coverage that you receive through the Rhode Island AIP is designed to be the same as the car insurance other drivers in the state receive.
 However, your RI auto insurance premium may be higher.
 Once you are assigned an insurer, that coverage will last three years.

-Your assigned insurer must, by law, offer you additional coverages — but they are basically optional because you may reject them in writing if you choose.
-Medical Payments will be offered, but you can refuse.
-Uninsured Motorist Bodily Injury can be rejected entirely, or you can select a coverage level lower than what you selected for Liability Bodily Injury.
-Uninsured Motorist Property Damage is only offered at $25,000 per accident and comes with a $200 deductible, but again, you can reject it.
-Finally, Comprehensive and Collision coverages are offered, each with a choice of deductibles: $100, $200, $500 or $1,000.
+Your assigned insurer must, by law, offer you additional coverages, but you may reject them in writing if you choose.
+Medical payments will be offered, but you can refuse.
+Uninsured motorist bodily injury can be rejected entirely, or you can select a coverage level lower than what you selected for bodily injury liability.
+Uninsured motorist property damage is only offered at $25,000 per accident and comes with a $200 deductible, but again, you can reject it.
+Finally, comprehensive and collision coverages are offered, each with a choice of deductible: $100, $200, $500 or $1,000.